 -Lastly, we received an email with our label today stating: "Shipments containing used furniture WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damages."
 This also relates to everything they ship.
 Aka they can beat the hell out of your package, drop it from a building, run over it with the bus and the person that shipped the item is the one that is responsible for it, not Greyhound.
 So....we are actually quite happy to say that as of today we are no long offering Greyhound as a possible shipping method.
 No insurance = no shipments.

 We had a mini celebration when we left the terminal today knowing that was the last time we ever have to deal with Greyhound shipping.
 Yes it is cheap shipping, but it's really not much less than standard LTL shipping that delivers to your customer's door.
-Plus your customer doesn't have to deal with going to Greyhound to pickup their package, have the experience we mentioned above and then give you a bad review because they somehow think your business is associated with Greyhound.
+Plus your customer doesn't have to deal with going to a Greyhound terminal to pickup their package, have the experience we mentioned above and then give you a bad review because they somehow think your business is associated with Greyhound.

 For those that still choose to ship Greyhound....Cheers and good luck!